sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/1_intro.md

 In some cases, determining the exact location of a symbol is not always straightforward.
 In general, while we usually know what symbol(s) we are looking for, the corresponding AST node does not always provide a direct way to retrieve their location(s).
 It does, however, include a way to retrieve the range of the node - spanning from a start to an end `SourceLocation` - which greatly helps us narrow down our search.
-By tokenizing the source file and storing tokens in a structured manner, we can efficiently retrieve those that fall within the given `SourceRange` of an AST node without having to traverse every token of the file every time.
+By tokenizing the source file and storing tokens in a structured manner, we can efficiently retrieve those that fall within the given `SourceRange` of an AST node without having to traverse every token of the file.
 We can then check against the spelling of the token until we find one that matches that of the symbol we are looking for.

 For example, a `CallExpr` node only provides the location of the corresponding function invocation.